iltommi/qdb-documentation/source/concepts/performance.rst

 Measuring performance
 ==================================

-The only way to properly configure your hive is to measure performance.
+The only way to properly configure your cluster is to measure performance.

 The comparison tool can be used to create a wide range of test scenarii.
 It understands the quasardb protocol as well as the memcached and the redis protocol (see :doc:`../reference/qdb_comparison`).